nicolasepiscopo/expo-dapp-seed/README.md

 # Expo Dapp Seed

-This repository contains the initial setup for building React Native Dapps with Expo, Truffle and Web3.
+This repository contains the initial setup for building React Native Dapps with Expo, Truffle, TypeScript and Web3.

 ## Setup